eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/04-application-logs.md

 Switch back to the list of pods in the namespace by clicking on the **Overview->Workloads->Pods** category in the left hand side menu.

-From the list of pods, select on a pod from the blog application.
+From the list of pods, select a pod from the blog application.
 These are the pod entries with the ``app:blog`` label.

 ![Pod Details](octant-pod-details.png)